ramadhanni/pointOfSale/README.md

 - Create a database in MySQL and update the `.env` file accordingly.
 - Bootstrap CSS is utilized for frontend styling, providing a flexible customization option to suit your needs.
 - Feel free to explore and modify the project according to your requirements.
-- internet required to run cdn tailwind

-For more information on Laravel, Tailwind CSS, and other technologies used in this project, refer to their respective documentation:
+For more information on Laravel, and other technologies used in this project, refer to their respective documentation:

 - [Laravel Documentation](https://laravel.com/docs)
 - [Bootstrap 5 Documentation](https://getbootstrap.com/docs/5.3/getting-started/introduction/)